getndazn/lambda-serverless-template/README.md

 ## Getting started

-Make sure you have the [Serverless framework](https://serverless.com/framework/) installed on your machine.
-You'll only need it for the purpose of installing the template, as the template would have install it as a dev dependencies to mitigate the issues of incompatibility when the framework updates.

-1. Run `serverless install --url https://github.com/getndazn/lambda-serverless-template --name <insert_name_of_your_service_here>`
+1. Run `npx serverless install --url https://github.com/getndazn/lambda-serverless-template --name <insert_name_of_your_service_here>`

-2. Run `nmp install`
+2. Run `npm install` in the root of your newly created service directory.

 ## Project structure

 `build.sh`  : simple bash script that allows you to test and deploy your code easily, e.g. `./build.sh test` to run test, `./build.sh deploy dev` to deploy to `dev` environment, or `./build.sh all dev` to run test and then deploy to `dev` environment (if tests pass)

-`functions` : put all the handler modules there
+`src/functions` : put all the handler modules there

 `examples`  : put all the captured invocation events as JSON there (for local debugging)

-`Dockerfile` : docker file to be triggered by Jenkins build config that will run `./build.sh all dev` (more work to be done here to allow environment to be passed in)

 ## Plugins included